Queen Cakes

 Skillet Upside Down Cake

 Oil and line a 9″ skillet with parchment paper.
 Drizzle in 1/4 cup melted butter, and layer with sliced pineapple and cherries.
 Sprinkle chaotically with light brown sugar.
-Pour in vanilla-flavored sponge cake batter and bake until sides have pulled a little from the pan.
-Cool well before inverting; refrigerate before slicing and serving.
+Pour in vanilla-flavored sponge cake batter and bake until sides have pulled in from the pan.
+Cool well before inverting on a plate.
+Refrigerate before slicing and serving.

 The Rainbow Cake